EthanQY/EthanQY.github.io/hobbies.md

 Qianyi is also fighting with his weight, as all of us do.

 ## Taking photos & vlogs
 Qianyi is planning to buy a camera and a dji pocket3.
+Future works might be seen in douyin, bilibili or YouTube.

 ## My Cat